 Planning for improving your Core Web Vitals scores

-As we talked about in our last tip, 2021 brings a big change in Google’s focus on user experience with their implementation of Core Web Vitals being a bigger part of the ranking criteria.
+As we talked about in our last tip, 2021 brought a big change in Google’s focus on user experience with their implementation of Core Web Vitals being a bigger part of the ranking criteria.
 Generally, the implementation and changes needed in order to improve your scores in this area are geeky.
 So, reach out to your web guru and set an appointment to have them go through the scores with you and put together a plan for the improvements.

 Is your website still relevant in the online community?